Actively Recruiting

 - Males and females aged 6 to 28 years inclusive

-- History of rapid weight gain related to tumor onset or treatment, confirmed by an endocrinologist
+- History of rapid weight gain related to tumor onset or treatment as assessed by an endocrinologist

-- Obesity defined as BMI above the 95th percentile for age and sex if under 18, or BMI above 30 kg/m2 if 18 or older
+- Obesity defined as BMI greater than the 95th percentile for age/sex if under 18, or BMI over 30 kg/m2 if 18 years or older

-- Evidence of hypothalamic injury on brain MRI with central review
+- Recent hypothalamic injury shown by brain MRI with central review

-- At least 6 months since definitive tumor therapy (surgery, chemotherapy, or radiation)
+- At least 6 months after definitive tumor therapy (surgery, chemotherapy, or radiation) with no major surgeries planned during study

-- Stable on pituitary replacement or appetite-modulating medications for at least 2 months, with limited hormone dose adjustments allowed
+- Stable on pituitary replacement and/or appetite-modulating medications for at least 2 months with minor dose adjustments allowed

 - Post-menarchal females must use effective contraception unless hypogonadotropic hypogonadism is documented